<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/5eb0188affab1504fbaea033/1588890755785-RRNERL7RFRIHRDED0FEB/lower_back.jpg</image:loc>

-<image:title>Physiotherapy treatment for Back Pain - Physiotherapy treatment for Back Pain</image:title>
+<image:title>Physiotherapy treatment for Back Pain - Back Pain Physiotherapy in Warrington | Bridge Physiotherapy.</image:title>

 </image:image>